top of page

 White abalone reproduction

 Successful reproductive output is essential for the recovery of endangered white abalone.
-We are working on a California Sea Grant funded collaboration with the German Lab at UC Irvine to better understand the impact of a nutrient rich diet and warming temperatures on abalone reproduction.
-We will also be exploring how temperature and diet impact the microbiome and hormone production of white abalone.
+We are currently exploring the utility of ultrasound technology to track reproductive development.
+We also worked on a California Sea Grant funded collaboration with the German Lab at UC Irvine to better understand the impact of a nutrient rich diet and warming temperatures on abalone reproduction.

 Abalone sperm cryopreservation